gdg-x/hoverboard/README.md

 ### Who uses the template?

 Going to use the template?
 Go on!
-The only thing we ask - let us know at with a pull request, so we can include you in this list.
+The only thing we ask - let us know with a pull request, so we can include you in this list.

 | [GDG DevFest Ukraine](http://devfest.gdg.org.ua) |